AI Search Optimization for Car Dealerships: The Complete GEO Guide

 - “Why We Turned Down a $4,000 Repair.”
 Trust-building honesty.

-The deeper play: service content targets completely different queries than sales content.
-Current owners ask “is the CVT transmission on the Corolla reliable?” and prospective buyers doing due diligence ask “how much does a timing chain replacement cost on a 4Runner?”
-Both groups (retention and conquest) type these into AI.
+Service content also targets completely different queries than sales content.
+Current owners ask “is the CVT transmission on the Corolla reliable?” and prospective buyers ask “how much does a timing chain replacement cost on a 4Runner?”
+Both groups type these into AI.
 Both are high-value.
-Both are the informational queries that make up 76.6% of dealer AI citations.

 Strategy 4: The Sales-Floor FAQ Engine

-Multiple GEO analyses have found FAQ schema pages are roughly 2.8 times more likely to be cited by AI.
-Perplexity gives FAQ pages double the recrawls.
+FAQ schema pages get cited nearly 3x more often (as covered in the schema section above).
+Perplexity gives them double the recrawls.
 And AI search queries average 12.3 words.
 Buyers ask AI full questions, not two-word keywords.

 Most dealer FAQs are written by a marketing person guessing at what customers ask.
 That’s why they’re useless.
 Instead, survey your sales floor monthly: “What’s the question you answered most this month?”